superduper-io/superduper/docs/content/execute_api/basic_insertion.md

 # Basic insertion

-SuperDuperDB supports inserting data wrapped as dictionaries in Python.
+superduper supports inserting data wrapped as dictionaries in Python.
 These dictionaries may contain basic JSON-compatible data, but also other data-types to be handled with `DataType` components.
 All data inserts are wrapped with the `Document` wrapper: